zowe/zowe-explorer-vscode/docs/extenders/SecureCredentials.md

 You can access the Zowe Explorer Secure Credentials API, using the `KeytarApi()` class.
 The class lets you handle profiles that are managed by Secure Credential Store.
 Initialize the API before any extension is [registered with Zowe Explorer](../README-Extending.md#accessing-the-zowe-explorer-extender-api), so that extenders can access the Data Sets, USS, and Jobs views.

-Use the following steps to configure Zowe Explorer to use Zowe profiles that are managed by the Secure Credentials API:
+The following steps describe how to configure Zowe Explorer to use Zowe profiles that are managed by the Secure Credentials API.

+**Follow these steps:**

 1. Activate and initialize the Zowe Explorer API.
 Follow the steps in [Zowe Explorer extension dependencies and activation](../README-Extending.md#zowe-explorer-extension-dependencies-and-activation).